lucasrussell01/lucasrussell01.github.io/_pages/about.md

 as well as my [email](mailto:lucas.russell@cern.ch "mail") address if you'd like to get in touch.

-In the future, this website will include descriptions of some of my work on CMS, primarily focused on the development of machine learning techniques for studies of the Higgs boson decaying into tau leptons, and tau reconstruction/identification.
+In the future, this website will include descriptions of some of my work on CMS, primarily focused on studies of the Higgs boson decaying into tau leptons, and machine learning based tau reconstruction/identification.

 Education
 ======